Sarah Beckett - IT Apprentice at Cimlogic

 As I progressed through the apprenticeship, he started giving me more responsibility and freedom to do tasks on my own.
 It’s been really enjoyable working here and I don’t think I was expecting my apprenticeship to be this successful!

-The support from Baltic has been brilliant, I had reviews with my Learning Mentor every 6 weeks and they were always willing to help if I had any questions.
+The support from Baltic has been brilliant, I had reviews with my IT Coach every 6 weeks and they were always willing to help if I had any questions.
 On these reviews we caught up and discussed what I’d been working on, the structure is of the Baltic Apprenticeship is great.

 When I completed my Level 3 apprenticeship and was progressing onto a Level 4, James Dentith, an Employer Engagement Manager at Baltic came and met with us to discuss the programme in more detail and answered any questions we had in person, which was brilliant.